moritz-voss/Parametric_Optimal_Execution_ML/README.md

 <h2> On Parametric Optimal Execution and Machine Learning Surrogates </h2>

-This repository provides the Jupyter Notebook accompanying the manuscript <i>On Parametric Optimal Execution and Machine Learning Surrogates</i> (2022) by Tao Chen, Mike Ludkovski, and Moritz Voß (<a href="https://arxiv.org/abs/2204.08581">arXiv:2204.08581</a>).
+This repository provides the Jupyter Notebook accompanying the manuscript <a href="https://doi.org/10.1080/14697688.2023.2282657">On Parametric Optimal Execution and Machine Learning Surrogates</a> by Tao Chen, Mike Ludkovski, and Moritz Voß (<i>Quantitative Finance</i>, 2023).

 <h3> Files </h3>